top of page

 Our technology identifies every face in every image on every page and article we process.
 Fast neural networks extract the key features and match them across every other facial feature we have.

-Xapien Global Name and Address Matching
+Xapien_Global Name and Address (1)

 Global address matching